ptr1337/archlinux-kernel-builder/README.md

         5 : PDS by Alfred Chen
         6 : UPDS by TK-Glitch based on the work by Alfred Chen

-Leave this variable empty if you don't want to add a CPU Scheduler
+Leave this variable empty if you don't want to add a CPU Scheduler.

 ### _compiler

+- Optional variable
 - Will set compiler to build the kernel :

         1 : GCC
         2 : GCC+LLVM
         3 : CLANG
         4 : CLANG+LLVM

+If not set it will build with CLANG+LLVM by default.